Police: Man left woman in bed covered in animal feces

 Galen Marcantel, 54, was arrested Thursday and charged with suspicion of cruelty to persons with infirmities and five counts of aggravated animal cruelty, news outlets reported.

-Plaquemine police and the Iberville Parish Sheriff’s Office were performing a wellness check on the woman after neighbors said that hadn’t seen her in several months.
+Plaquemine police and the Iberville Parish Sheriff’s Office were performing a wellness check on the woman after neighbors said they hadn’t seen her in several months.

 Authorities found the woman in bed covered in urine and feces from cats and dogs.
 The home was in disarray and showed signs of animal hoarding, investigators said.